Ear Infection In Toddlers: Causes, Symptoms And Treatment

 3. Can a toddler travel by air with an ear infection?

-No. A toddler should not travel by air in case he suffers from ear infection as the change in air pressure inside the aircraft can cause piercing ear pain (30).
-The eustachian tube opens and closes due to cabin pressure causing the pain.
+No, a toddler should not travel by air if they have ear infection as the change in air pressure inside the aircraft can cause piercing ear pain (30).
+The eustachian tube opens and closes due to cabin pressure, which can cause earache in kids.
 A toddler can travel two weeks after complete recovery from the ear infection.
 The AAP recommends consulting a pediatrician before flying with the toddler within two weeks of the ear infection (31).
 If the doctor finds the toddler’s ear in a healthy state for air travel, then he may recommend doing so.

 4. Can swimming cause ear infections in toddlers?